pnijem/myppmtool/README.md

   * State management with Redux
   * Consume Spring boot API with Axios
   * RESTful API with Spring Boot 2
-  * vSecure the API using Spring Security and JWTs
+  * Secure the API using Spring Security and JWTs

 ==============================================================================